 chipcrusher is an vintage DAC emulator, a speaker simulator and noise machine.
 It’s an audio effect which plays back input audio through a simulation of early lofi digital audio codecs (DAC Encoding), adds grit (Background Noise), and outputs through a selection of speaker and filter impulse responses (Post-Processing).

-It can work as a VST/AU/RTAS plug-in for most major sequencing audio programs and supported tracker programs on Windows and OS X.
+It can work as a VST/AU/RTAS/AAX plug-in for most major sequencing audio programs and supported tracker programs on Windows and OS X.

 There is a wide spectrum of results achievable with chipcrusher.
 Here’s a few use cases: